Spectrum offers several payment options for customers struggling to pay on time, including payment arrangements and bill extensions.

 - Go to your bill/payment options.
 Since your account status has an outstanding balance, there should now be an option to pay your bill in installments.

-- Select that option and follow the prompts to set up your payment plan.
-You will start receiving new statements about your payment arrangement with details on what to expect to pay.
+- Select the installments option and follow the prompts to set up your payment plan.
+You will start receiving new statements about your payment arrangement with details on the timeline.

 3. Request a deferral plan from a Spectrum manager